Dolores Claiborne: Plot summary

 Dolores resolves to leave Joe, but when she attempts to withdraw her savings to fund their escape, she discovers Joe has stolen everything.
 In despair, she confides in Vera.
 An unusually sympathetic Vera casually remarks that men like Joe often die in accidents, leaving their wives everything.
 As she departs, she implies that she arranged the car crash that killed her husband and advises Dolores that "sometimes, an accident can be an unhappy woman's best friend."

 Dolores begins plotting Joe's death, but she does not find an opportunity to execute her plan until the following summer.
-Vera becomes obsessed with a total solar eclipse that will be visible from the island, believing that the event will convince her estranged children to visit her.
+Vera becomes obsessed with a total solar eclipse visible from the island, believing it will convince her estranged children to visit her.
 She plans a massive viewing party on the island ferry.
 Seeing the distraction as an opportunity, Dolores sends Selena to camp, and Joe Jr. and Pete are sent to visit family on the mainland.
 Dolores marks the location of a dried-up well in a patch of brambles on the edge of her property.
 When it becomes clear her children will not be joining her for the eclipse, Vera becomes despondent and lashes out at her hired help, calming only after Dolores confronts her over the unjust firing of one of the maids.

 On the day of the eclipse, Dolores buys Joe a bottle of scotch and makes him a sandwich, lowering his guard, and they share their first moment of affection in many years.
 As the eclipse begins, Dolores has a vision of a young girl in the path of the eclipse who is being sexually abused by her father at that same moment.
 Reminded of what she has set out to do, she deliberately enrages Joe by claiming she has recovered the money he had stolen, provoking him into attacking her.
 She flees into the brambles, leading Joe to the well and tricking him into stepping on the rotted boards that cover it.
-The planks break and Joe falls into the well, severely injured.
+The planks break, and Joe falls into the well, severely injured.

 Joe calls out for help for some time before eventually losing consciousness.
 Dolores returns to the house and falls asleep.
 She has a nightmare, then checks the well.
 She arrives to discover that Joe has regained consciousness and has nearly managed to climb out.
 He grabs at Dolores and attempts to pull her in with him.
 She hits him in the face with a rock, and he falls back into the well, dead.